 March 13, 2017

-3/13: Majority Expects Trump Presidency To Heighten Racial Tensions
+3/13: Majority Expects Trump to Heighten Racial Tensions

 Examining perceptions of U.S. race relations under President Donald Trump, 52% of Americans think race relations will get worse.
 26% say they will improve, and 18% believe they will remain about the same.
 Four percent are unsure.